The Minch

+The Minch's southern extension, which separates Skye from the middle islands of the Hebridean chain, is known as the Little Minch.
+It opens into the Sea of the Hebrides.

 Geography

-The Minch and Lower Minch form part of the Inner Seas off the West Coast of Scotland, as defined by the International Hydrographic Organization.
+The Minch and Little Minch form part of the Inner Seas off the West Coast of Scotland, as defined by the International Hydrographic Organization.

 The Minch ranges from 14 to 45 mi wide and is approximately 70 mi long.
 It is believed to be the site of the biggest meteorite ever to hit the British Isles.
-The Lower Minch is about 15 mi wide.
+The Little Minch is about 15 mi wide.
 In June 2010 Eilidh Macdonald became the first person to swim across it from Waternish Point on Skye to Rodel on Harris, in a time of 9 1/2 hours.

 Navigation

 A traffic separation scheme operates in the Little Minch, with northbound traffic proceeding close to Skye, and southbound close to Harris.
 Commercial ferry services across the Minch are operated by Caledonian MacBrayne.

 Lighthouses

 In the south, its entrance is marked by lighthouses at Barra Head, Ushenish and Hyskeir.
 On Skye, there are lights at Neist Point, Vaternish and An t-Iasgair.
 The Outer Hebrides are marked by Weavers Point, Eilean Glas, Tiumpan Head and Butt of Lewis.
 To the east are Rubha Réidh, Stoer Head and Cape Wrath lighthouses.